The Cost Segregation Playbook: From Study to Savings (And the #1 Trap to Avoid)

 The rehab costs you put into that kitchen renovation in 2022?
 If they weren't cost-segregated, they're sitting in the 27.5-year bucket.
 A look-back study pulls them out.

 Bottom line: cost segregation is the single most underused tax tool in residential real estate.
-The Big Beautiful Bill gave us 100% bonus depreciation through 2029.
+The One Big Beautiful Bill Act gave us 100% bonus depreciation for property placed in service after January 19, 2025.
 The playbook is simple — engineering study, bonus deduction, 1031 when you sell.
-Don't leave money on the table.
 Talk to your CPA this week.

 Was this helpful?